-The Chicago Bulls took too long to come together in their first season under head coach Billy Donovan, but as they brace for their second year of a new era, there are a few offseason moves that can help them take that next step.
+The Chicago Bulls took too long to come together in their first season under head coach Billy Donovan, but as they brace for their second year of a new era, they’ve made a few offseason moves that can help them take that next step.

 Chicago missed out on a spot in the NBA’s play-in tournament by two games.
 However, Donovan’s squad didn’t quit down the stretch, winning five of its last seven to finish on a high note.

-With a decent core in place and a generous amount of salary cap space, the Bulls have the means to upgrade this NBA offseason.
-Here are three moves they should strongly consider to ascend in the Eastern Conference in 2021-22.
+With a decent core in place and a generous amount of salary cap space, the Bulls had the means to upgrade this NBA offseason, and they certainly did that.
+Continue reading to see what else might be in store as they gear up for the 2021-22 campaign.

 Chicago Bulls rumors: Dennis Schroder expected to be free-agent target